Antenatal advice 'perpetuates C-section myths'

 This reluctance to talk positively about Caesareans has forced them to the periphery of antenatal education.

 Books and classes are often biased, making it impossible for women to have open, rational discussions with those responsible for their care.
+Most remain unaware of the huge benefits of preparing for the possibility of Caesarean birth, either planned or emergency.

 It is well known that a woman's preconceptions can affect her labour and realistic expectations are significant in determining both how she ultimately perceives her birth and how she approaches her recovery.